Kh4n/RTCBoost/README.md

 go build
 browserify client.js -o client_dist.js
 ```
+(`build.sh` has these commands as well)

-You'll need Typescript, Go >= 1.12, and Browserify to run these, of course.
+You'll need Typescript, Go >= 1.12, `simple-peer`, and Browserify to run these, of course.
 To install `simple-peer` use:
 ```
 npm install simple-peer
 npm install -D @types/simple-peer
 ```

 Then start up the example server and the boost server, and nagivate to `http://localhost:8080` (or whatever port you chose) in two separate tabs.
-In the first, enter the signal server address (eg. `localhost:6503`), click Download and wait ~10 secs (progress updates automatically).
+In the first, enter the signal server address (eg. `localhost:6503`), click Connect and then Download and wait ~10 secs (progress updates automatically).
 After it is done, go to the second tab and do the same.
 With any luck, it should download the entire thing almost immediately.
-You can also try downloading the first tab for ~5 secs and then switching: it will seamlessly download the first half, and then proceed to download the rest.
+You can also try downloading the first tab for ~5 secs and then switching tabs: it will seamlessly download the first half, and then proceed to download the rest.
 View the console for details (I print a ton of stuff, be warned).

 This is an extremely basic proof of concept only at the moment.
 The end goal is to make a system that allows:
 - People to offload work from a CDN via WebRTC